 What value does user research bring in terms of ROI?

-ROI is an important metric for evaluating the efficiency and effectiveness of an investment.
-Whether it's a marketing campaign, a software tool, or a design project, ROI helps organizations determine the value generated by their investments.
+ROI is an important metric for evaluating the efficiency and effectiveness of an investment, whether it's a marketing campaign, a software tool, or a design project.

 When we talk about the ROI of user research, we’re talking about the returns that organizations gain from dedicating resources to enhancing the user experience of their products, services, or platforms.
 It quantifies the financial benefits reaped from improving user satisfaction, usability, and overall user interaction.

 Calculating ROI on UX involves measuring the gains in revenue, cost savings, or other financial metrics against the investments made in UX research, design, and improvements.
-It's a key factor for justifying and prioritizing UX-related initiatives and ensuring that user-centric strategies align with business goals.
+It's a key factor for justifying and prioritizing UX-related initiatives and making sure that user-centric strategies align with business goals.

 As seasoned product designer and UX mentor Samy Vahdat points out, “Not all ROI calculations are created equal, and some common misconceptions can lead to inaccurate or misleading results.”